daniromero2000/BaseModulesOrigin/readme.md

 ### License
-Bagisto is a truly opensource E-Commerce framework which will always be free under the [MIT License](https://github.com/bagisto/bagisto/blob/master/LICENSE).
+SmartCommerce is a truly opensource E-Commerce framework which will always be free under the [MIT License](https://github.com/SmartCommerce/SmartCommerce/blob/master/LICENSE).

 ### Security Vulnerabilities
 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Bagisto then please email us: mailto:support@bagisto.com.
+If you find any security vulnerability in SmartCommerce then please email us: mailto:support@SmartCommerce.com.